mjmlab/protocols/mariner-library-in-v-fischeri.md

 - Inoculate recipient strain 3mL LBS.
 Let grow overnight on rotator at 25 °C.

 - Total number of inoculation tubes will depend on desired final colony number and estimated CFUs per plate.
 This group of cultures will consistute Round 1.
 The total number of rounds will also depend on desired final colony number.
 - Pour LBS plates and leave on bench overnight.
-If using MB11B1, pour LBS plates on Day 1.
+If using MB11B1, pour LBS plates on Day 1.*

 ### Day 1: Inoculate
 - Pipet 3mL 1431 (2 x 1.5mL) at 1min x 8 rcf into each eppendorf tubes.
 - Pipet 3mL (2 x 1.5mL) of donor strain onto the 1431 pellets and centrifuge 1min x 8 rcf.
+For sticky strains, centrifuge at 1min x 9rcf.*
 - Resuspend pellets in 300uL LBS.
 - Pipet 10uL mating spots onto fresh LBS plates.
 Aim for as many mating spots as possible.
 - Let mating spots sit at room temperature for 30 minutes, then move to 25 °C overnight.

-- Pour LBS-Erm plates at determined concentration (see table).
+- Pour LBS-Erm plates at determined concentration depending on background strain (see table).

 ## Day 2: Freeze mating spots
 - Prepare 50mL Falcon tubes with 10mL LBS.